Combinatorics of faithfully balanced modules: Tree-like combinatorics for faithfully balanced modules

+\begin{proof} By using (FB1) and (FB2) we see that each vertex and each leaf is connected to the root of $T_M$.

 If a vertex $v$ has a left and a right parent we can remove it without breaking the conditions (FB0), (FB1) and (FB2).
 As a consequence, in a minimal faithfully balanced module every vertex has one left parent or one right parent but not both.
-This imply that there is a unique path in $T_M$ between two (non-leaf) vertices.
+This implies that there is a unique path in $T_M$ between two (non-leaf) vertices.
 Moreover, all the vertices but the root are trivalent.

 The second point is proved by induction on $n$.
 For $n=0$ and $n=1$ there is nothing to prove.
 Assume $n\geqslant 2$.
-The root of $T_M$ has at least one child that we call $S$.
+The root of $T_M$ has at least one child, say $S$.
 We consider the subgraph $T_S$ of $T_M$ that consists of all the vertices connected to $S$ in $T_M-\{R\}$ where $R$ is the root of $T_M$.
 Let $T_R$ be the graph obtained by cutting between $R$ and $S$ and removing all the vertices of $T_S$.
-We add a leaf at the former position of $S$ and we remove all the leaves which are not anymore connected to $R$.
+We add a leaf at the former position of $S$ and we remove all the leaves which are no longer connected to $R$.

 Since there is a unique path between two vertices, the number of vertices of $T_M$ is equal to the sum of the numbers of vertices of $T_S$ and $T_R$.
 However, a leaf may appear in $T_S$ and in $T_R$ (see Figure \ref{fig_ex_tree} for an example).